yiisoft/yii2-httpclient/docs/guide/topics-debug.md

     // ...
 ```

-This panel allows you execution of the logged HTTP request to see its response.
+This panel allows you to execute a logged HTTP request to see its response.
 You may get the response as
 a text representation or pass it directly to the browser.

 > Note: only regular logged HTTP requests can be executed via debug panel, requests sending in batch can not.